mmistakes/minimal-mistakes/_posts/2015-08-11-Chicharito-vs-Benzema.md

 The lack of rotations in the striker position caught my attention as it was hogged by the frenchman, Karim Benzema.
 Benzema clocked a total of 2,312 La Liga minutes on the pitch while the other striker, Javier Herandez, clocked only 859 minutes in the same competition.
 Based on the minutes played, does this mean that Benzema is a better player than Hernandez?
 <p><br></p>

-Determining who is a better player can become a never ending opinion battle, so instead I'm focusing this analysis on who is the most effective striker, between both players.
+Determining who is a better player can become a never ending opinion battle, so instead I'm focusing this analysis on who is the most effective striker.
 All data comes from <a href="https://www.squawka.com/" target="_blank">Squwawka</a> and the analysis relies heavily on the PyMC module.

-I am going to define the "most effective striker" as the player who has the highest probability of scoring, given the fact that he is included in the starting eleven squad.
+I am defining the "most effective striker" as the player who has the highest probability of scoring, given the fact that he is included in the starting eleven squad.
 I am aware that this is a rather simplistic approach for determining the effectiveness of a striker, but let's just keep it simple.

 The formula for the striker effectiveness can be solved using Bayes' Rule as shown bellow:
 <p><br></p>